ithinuel/ithinuel/_posts/2018-05-15-building-your-own-rust-toolchain.md

 for d in $(ls -d rust-std*/); do pushd $d; ./install.sh --prefix=$HOME/.local; popd; done
 ```

-You can even `rustup default myrust` if you dare !
+You can even `rustup default myrust` if you dare!